 - Male anchors allow the hole to be drilled with the fixture in place.
-The fastener to be inserted through the fixture can be fastened directly into the hole drilled in to the brick.Because hole size equals anchor size, a smaller hole is needed for the diameter of male anchor being used as compared to the larger hole required for a female type anchor.
-A wide variety of head styles are available depending on the diameter and type of fasteners chosen.
+The fastener to be inserted through the fixture can be fastened directly into the hole drilled into the brick.Because hole size equals anchor size, a smaller hole is needed for the diameter of the male anchor being used as compared to the larger hole required for a female type anchor.
+A wide variety of head styles is available depending on the diameter and type of fasteners chosen.

 Types of Brick Anchor

 - Sleeve Anchors- are male type anchors that are manufactured in diameters from 1/4” to 3/4” and are available in many lengths to accommodate different material thickness.
 Sleeve anchors are versatile and can be used in solid brick, brick with holes or the mortar joint.
 Sleeve anchors provide the widest variety of head styles and they come in a round slotted head, flat phillips countersank, acorn head or the standard hex nut.
 Zinc plated sleeve anchors should be used in indoor dry areas, stainless steel sleeve anchors should be considered for use in outside applications.
 All sleeve anchors come pre-assembled and ready to use.
 The hole that is required to be drilled into the brick is the same diameter as the sleeve anchor being used.
 A hammer drill with a carbide tip must be used to drill the hole in the brick.